TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendRouting/Index.rst

 Using the UriBuilder API, you can generate any kind of URL for the Backend, may it be a module, a typical route or an AJAX call.
 Therefore use either :php:`buildUriFromRoute()` or :php:`buildUriFromRoutePath()`.
-The UriBuilder then returns a PSR-7 conform Uri object that can be casted to string when needed.
-Furthermore does the UriBuilder automatically generate and apply the mentioned session token.
+The :php:`UriBuilder` then returns a PSR-7 conform :php:`Uri` object that can be cast to string when needed.
+Furthermore does the :php:`UriBuilder` automatically generates and applies the mentioned session token.

 .. code-block:: php